The Master Equation in a Bounded Domain with Absorption: The Fokker-Planck equation and the MFG system

 \subsection{Mean Field Games system and Lipschitz regularity of U}

-Now, we turn out to the study of the Mean Field Games system and its properties to derive essential results we will then exploit to obtain some first regularity estimates of the solution $U$ of the Master Equation.
+Now, we turn to the study of the MGF system \eqref{eq:mfg} and its properties to derive essential results that we will then exploit to obtain some first regularity estimates of the solution $U$ of the Master Equation.

 In particular, the MFG system has the following form:

 The first result is obtained by studying some regularity properties of \eqref{meanfieldgames} uniformly in $m_0$.

 \begin{proposition} The system \eqref{meanfieldgames} has a unique classical solution $(u,m)$, with $u\in \mathcal{C}^{1+\frac{\alpha}{2},2+\alpha}$ and $m\in\mathcal{C}([t_0,T];\mathcal{P}^{sub}(\Omega))$.
 Moreover, $m(t)$ has a positive density for $t>t_0$, and the following estimates hold: